 With a range of free courses and paid Nanodegree programs from partners like Google, AWS (Amazon), and Nvidia, Udacity offers a comprehensive set of options for students at all levels of experience.

-The Udacity Nanodegree programs are where the company really stands out from the others, earning the site a reputation as being one of the best places to learn new tech skills.
+The Udacity Nanodegree programs are where the company really stands out from the others, earning the site a reputation as being one of the best places to learn new tech skills and earn industry-recognized certifications to land higher paying jobs.

 Whether you’re looking for a free course on Python or a paid Nanodegree program in Data Science, Udacity has you covered.